-Desktop Laser Cutter — 40Watt hobby grade laser review — with Video
+Hobby Grade Laser Cutting - with Video - Model Airplane News

 The best thing about this laser cutter is that it is industrial grade and it is manufactured in the USA so there is no problem with service and replacement parts.
 It is ideal for the serious RC modeler and it is a great first step to starting a home business.
 Besides laser cutting model parts, you can also engrave trophies, (both wood and acrylic) and it has many accessories to do top shelf laser work like rotary etching on bottles, glasses or other cylindrical parts.

-This is the original drawing loaded into the laser driver.
+This is the original drawing scan loaded into the laser driver program.
 It appears in the window and the pink section shows what has already been engraved.

 The finished engraving enhanced with water colors applied by hand and brush.

-One of several awards made for the Old Rhinbeck Aerodrome 50th Annual Jamboree.
-Gold filled after engraving into Walnut plaque.
+One of several awards made for the Old Rhinbeck Aerodrome Annual RC Jamboree.
+The plaque is made of Alder wood.

 Impressive cast acrylic awards engraved in mirror image on the back to show through to the front of the award.